 Those who qualify to claim EITC on their federal income tax return, may also be eligible for a similar credit from their state or local government.
-Twenty-five states, the District of Columbia and New York City offer their residents an earned income or similar credit.
+Twenty-seven states, the District of Columbia and New York City offer their residents an earned income or similar credit.

 See Our page, States and Local Governments that have EITC Programs for helpful links and more information.
 Please direct questions about eligibility or how to claim state or local credits to the listed state/local tax authorities.